سؤال عن الغواصات

 At 8:16, something massive struck the 110-meter long Baton Rouge from below, scratching the nuclear-powered submarine’s hull and causing tears in its port ballast tank.
 Fortunately, the American submarine’s hull was not further compromised.

 It turned out a Russian Sierra-class nuclear-powered attack submarine, the B-276 Kostroma, had attempted to surface underneath the American submarine.
 Swimming at around eight miles per hour, the Russian boat’s conning tower had impacted the belly of the American ship.
-The titanium-hulled Kostroma’s sail was from impacting the Baton Rouge’s belly, and pieces of the American submarine’s anti-sonar tiles were later found embedded in its surface.
+The titanium-hulled Kostroma’s sail was partially crushed from impacting the Baton Rouge’s belly, and pieces of the American submarine’s anti-sonar tiles were later found embedded in its surface.

 Both submarines were designed to launch cruise missiles from their torpedo tubes, some of which could theoretically be armed with nuclear warheads.
 However, Russia and the United States had recently agreed to withdraw such warheads under the START I treaty, and it was likely that the Baton Rouge at least no longer carried them.
 Still, a worse collision could have breached the reactors on either vessel, irradiating the submarines and the surrounding waters.